 Georgia does not have statutes on rent withholding or repair and deduct remedies for tenants, but Georgia courts recognize a tenant's right to repair and deduct.

 Also, check your local housing ordinances for any city or county rules that cover tenant rights when it comes to repairs.
 Contact your local building or housing authority.
-To find yours, call your mayor or city manager’s office or check your city or county website.
+To find yours, visit State and Local Government on the Net's Georgia page, call your mayor or city manager’s office, or check your city or county website.